Andrew Knizner Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings (2022)

-- The Pirates pitching staff ranked 22nd in the league last season with a collective 7.9 strikeouts per nine innings.

-- The Pirates' 4.66 team ERA ranked 26th across all league pitching staffs.
+- The Pirates had the 26th-ranked team ERA among all MLB pitching staffs (4.66).

-- Oviedo (1-0) pitches for the Pirates to make his third start of the season.
+- Contreras (1-1) takes the mound for the Pirates to make his third start of the season.

-- The righty last pitched on Sunday against the Chicago White Sox, when he tossed 6 2/3 scoreless innings while giving up five hits.
+- His most recent time out came on Monday against the Houston Astros, when the righty tossed 3 1/3 innings, surrendering seven earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.